The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Approximation of by the cut-off trees

-\proof It is proved in \cite[Theorem 10.7]{DPSL} that, for any fixed $s>0$, as $\lambda\to\infty$, the probability of having an open circuit in a given annulus $A_{s/3,s}$ in $\omega^\lambda_\eta$ converges to 1.
+\proof It is proved in \cite[Theorem 10.7]{DPSL} that, for any fixed $s>0$, as $\lambda'\to\infty$, the probability of having an open circuit in a given annulus $A_{s/3,s}$ in $\omega^{\lambda'}_\eta$ converges to 1.
 Consider a tiling of $\Tor_M$ by $s/3$-squares, and the annuli of side-length $s$ centered around them.
-By the FKG inequality, the probability of having open circuits in all of them converges to 1.
+By a union bound, the probability of having open circuits in all of them converges to 1.
 When all these circuits are present, their union is a single component, and any subset of $\Tor_M$ of diameter at least $s$ intersects this cluster.

-Running the above argument for dual circuits and with $\lambda\to-\infty$ gives that, with probability tending to 1, the diameter of the largest open cluster must be less than $s$, proving item~(i).
+Running the above argument for dual circuits in $\omega^{\lambda}_\eta$ with $\lambda\to-\infty$ gives that, with probability tending to 1, the diameter of the largest open cluster must be less than $s$, which proves item~(i).